Koszul duality for operadic categories: (Odd) modular operads, and classical Markl operads.

-In this part of the appendix we recall various operad-like structures referred to in this work.
+In this appendix we recall three structures referred to in this work.
 All definitions given here are standard today, see e.g.~\cite{getzler-kapranov:CompM98,markl-shnider-stasheff:book}, so the purpose is merely to fix the notation and terminology.
+Let $\fSet$ denote the category of finite sets and $\Vect$, the category of graded vector spaces.
+For $S_1,S_2 \in \fSet$, we write $S_1 \sqcup S_2 \in \fSet$ to denote the disjoint union, the notation implying that $S_1$ and $S_2$ are disjoint.
+When we write e.g.~``elements $a,b,c$'' we tacitly assume that $a,b$ and $c$ are mutually~distinct.